aryamanan/scoremeProj/README.md

 # PDF Data Extractor

-Hey! 👋 This is a simple tool I made to extract tables from PDFs and convert them into Excel files.
+This is my submission.
+A simple tool to extract tables from PDFs and convert them into Excel files.
 It's pretty straightforward to use - just upload a PDF and it'll give you back an Excel file with all the tables it finds.

 ## Requirements